Cloud RADIUS Frequently Asked Questions

 Yes, EZRADIUS supports a wide range of RADIUS protocols, including older ones like PAP and CHAP.
 We have more information here.
 However, they are only supported when using local accounts in EZRADIUS.
 If you are using Entra ID (Azure AD) integration, we recommend using more secure authentication methods such as EAP-TLS or EAP-TTLS to ensure the highest level of security for your RADIUS authentication.

-Does EZRADIUS Support MFA with Entra ID Wifi Authentication?
+Does EZRADIUS Support MFA with Entra ID Wifi or VPN Authentication?

 Hybrid and On-Premises Integrations